singhaniasnigdha/Interactive-Lab-Hub/Lab 3/README.md

 ```
 From a remote browser on the same network, check to make sure your webserver is working by going to [http://ixe00.local:5000]()

 ## Demo

-In the [demo directory](./demo), you will find an example wizard of oz project you may use as a template. **You do not have to** feel free to get creative.
-In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
-You can control what system says from the controller as well.
+The [demo directory](./demo) contains an example wizard of oz project that can be used as a template.
+It shows how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
+The controller can be used to control what the Pi says.

-## Optional
+## DeepSpeech

 There is an included [dspeech](.dspeech) demo that uses [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) for speech to text.
-If you're interested in trying it out we suggest you create a seperarate virutalenv.

 # Lab 3 Part 2

-Create a system that runs on the Raspberry Pi that takes in one or more sensors and requires participants to speak to it.
-Document how the system works and include videos of both the system and the controller.

 ## Prep for Part 2

+The overarching idea of this project is inspired fromm a Harry Potter-themed Escape Room.
+The users are expected to complete 5 tasks, which range from logic puzzles to simple Harry Potter trivia.

+The theme of the game is preparing a student to begin lessons at Hogwarts.
+To do so, they must:
+1. Visit Diagon Alley
+1. Purchase a Wand from Ollivanders
+1. Get aboard the Hogwarts Express and buy some Berti Botts Every-Flavour Beans
+1. Practise their spells
+1. Pick a house

-1. Sketch ideas for what you'll work on in lab on Wednesday.
+Sketch ideas for what you'll work on in lab on Wednesday.

 ## Share your idea sketches with Zoom Room mates and get feedback

 *what was the feedback?
 Who did it come from?*

 ## Prototype your system

-The system should:
+For this demo, we use:
-* use the Raspberry Pi
+* Raspberry Pi,
-* use one or more sensors
-* require participants to speak to it.
+* MiniPiTFT Display
+* a speaker/aux cable
+* USB microphone
+* Rotary Encoder
+* Red LED Button
+* Green LED Button

 *Document how the system works*